Pico Aneto - High Peaks of the Pyrenees

 Is this holiday for you?

 Following 2 days of hiking on routes decided by the guide, the group will make a 3 day expedition to climb Pico Aneto (3404m) from the refuge Renclusa.
 The ascent is technically straightforward and will involve climbing moderately angled snow slopes using crampons and ice axe and some easy scrambling on rock.
-Previous mountaineering experience is not required but familiarity with walking in crampons and using an ice axe are prerequisite.
+Previous mountaineering experience is not required and familiarity with walking in crampons and using an ice axe is recommended, but not essential.
 Group members will need to carry everything they need for the 2 nights stay at the refuge Renclusa, but sleeping bags are not required.
 This is a demanding expedition and a good level of fitness is essential.